nunit/nunit/BUILDING.md

 If you navigate to one of the build outputs under the `bin` directory, you will see that it contains `nunitlite-runner.exe`

-For example, the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the nunit.framework.tests.dll
+For example, the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the nunit.framework.tests.dll.

 NUnit Lite Runner accepts a number of [command line arguments](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Options.html).

-For example, the following command `./nunitlite-runner nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` (bash on Linux) will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll
+For example, the following command `./nunitlite-runner nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` (bash on Linux) will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll.

 #### 2. NUnit Lite Runner (run by the IDE after a build)